African art > Jars, amphoras, pots, matakam > Luba Cup

 Figures embodying spirits, carved in the round, frame a cylindrical mboko container.
 This pot was for kaolin, associated with purity and the spiritual world.
 These vessels were used by various Luba societies, and groups of prophets, more generally by the mediums of the divination society Kilumbu , Bilumbu , or by the healers of the society Buhabo .
 It was, individually or collectively, to consult the spirits of the ancestors through specialists.
 This type of cup also played a role during the investiture of the Luba king.

 Watch the video

-The Luba (Baluba in Tchiluba) are a people of Central Africa.
+The Lubas (Baluba in Tchiluba) are a people of Central Africa.

 In the sixteenth century they created a state, organized in decentralized chieftaincies, which extended from the Kasai River to Lake Tanganyika.
-The chieftaincies cover a small territory with no real borders, and include no more than three villages.
+The chefferies covered a small territory with no real borders that included at most three villages.

 This item is sold with its certificate of authenticity

 Estimated shipping cost

 By purchasing this artwork you will get 5% = (19.5 loyalty points = 19.5 euros) which you can use towards your next purchase